 - Wash your hands with warm soapy water

-- Wipe where you plan to prick your finger with an alcohol prep pad.
+- With an alcohol prep pad, wipe the place where you plan to prick your finger.
 Wait for the alcohol to evaporate

-- Prick your finger with the lancet and gently squeeze until you have a small drop of blood
+- Prick the finger with the lancet and gently squeeze until you have a small drop of blood

 - Wait for the glucose meter to process the data

-- Keep a log of each glucose reading; this helps the doctors find the best treatment plan for you.
-With more modern devices, the reading results are automatically stored.
+- Keep a log of each glucose reading, as this helps the doctors find the best treatment plan for you.
+With more modern devices, the reading results are automatically stored

 Patients with type 2 diabetes normally test their blood sugar concentrations at least once each day.
 Those who need to take insulin, which includes everyone with diabetes type 1 and some with type 2, have to test their blood several times a day.

 Getting an accurate reading of the blood glucose level can help to achieve good diabetes control.